 The role of mentor is different from that of academic advisor.
 The mentor is a faculty member who will provide additional advice on elective classes and matters related to the student's professional field of specialization and research focus.
-In order to identify a mentor, within the first two quarters of study, each student will discuss potential mentors with the Assistant Director and then meet with potential mentors.
-Students need to select a mentor and, once the faculty member agrees to serve in this capacity, convey the name to the Assistant Director so it may be recorded in the JDP office as part of the student's official record.
-Even after choosing a mentor, students continue to see their Academic Advisor (Assistant Director) quarterly, to ensure that they are staying on track with their requirements, until a dissertation director is chosen and takes over responsibility for academic advising.
-A mentor may become the dissertation director, but it is important that this change in roles is conveyed to both the Program Manager and the Assistant Director at the time the change is made.
+Each student is encouraged to discuss possible mentors with the Assistant Director and then approach a faculty member during the first two quarters of their first year to ascertain the faculty member's willingness to serve.
+Once the faculty member agrees to serve in this capacity, the student advises the Assistant Director and Program Manager of the mentor's name so that it may be recorded in the student's official record.

+Even with a mentor, students continue to see their Academic Advisor (Assistant Director) quarterly, to ensure that they are staying on track with their requirements, until a dissertation director takes over responsibility for academic advising.
+A mentor may become the dissertation director, but it is not assumed that the two have to be the same.